rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 MCO YAML to the cluster.

 ### Utility
-`day1-utility` can be called from a shell. day1-utility executable is not a part of KMM github repo.
+`day1-utility` can be called from a shell. day1-utility executable is not a part of KMM GitHub repo.
 In order to build it the following commands needs to be run:
 `make day1-utility`

 Utility uses the following flags:
-`-image <string>`: container image that contains kernel module .ko file `-kernel-module <string>`: name of the OOT module to load `-machine-config <string>`: name of the machine config to create `-machine-config-pool <string>`: name of the machine config pool to use `-in-tree-module-to-remove <string>`: in-tree kernel module that should be removed prior to loading the oot module.
+`-image <string>`: container image that contains kernel module .ko file.
+`-kernel-module <string>`: name of the OOT module to load.
+`-machine-config <string>`: name of the machine config to create.
+`-machine-config-pool <string>`: name of the machine config pool to use.
+`-in-tree-module-to-remove <string>`: in-tree kernel module that should be removed prior to loading the oot module.
 `-worker-image <string>`: kernel-management worker image to use.
-If not passed, a default value will be used
+If not passed, a default value will be used.
+`-firmware-files-path <string>`: path to the firmware files inside the module image.

 The first 4 flags are mandatory, but the last 2 are optional.
 They correspond to the parameters of the API